Modules

 Module Scope

-We already know the global scope, function scope and block scope.
-Now that we've introduced modules, there is one more scope you should know about - the module scope.
+You already know the global scope, the function scope and the block scope.
+Now that we've introduced modules, there is one more scope you should know about—the module scope.

-Each module has it's own scope.
+As the name already says this is the scope of a module and each module has its own scope.
 This means that variables and functions declared in a module are not visible to code outside the module unless they are explicitly exported.
-Even if a variable or a function is explicitly exported it can't be used in outside code unless they are explicitly imported first.
+Even if a variable or a function is explicitly exported it can't be used in outside code unless it has been explicitly imported first.

 This ensures that modules don't accidentally interfere with each other.